frederic-perez/AmE-dictionary/data/idioms.md

 __fish eye__ _Nobody on the bus would give you the fish eye if you were a grown man and happened to be reading it._
 __fishing expedition__
 __Fist of God__ The idiom “Fist of God” typically refers to an overwhelming or destructive force, often of a divine or uncontrollable nature.
 It may be used figuratively to describe a powerful, often sudden event or action that seems beyond human control, such as a natural disaster, a sudden strike of fate, or a decisive, forceful intervention.
+__fist pump__ :dart: ✊ A celebratory gesture involving a closed fist.
 __fit like a glove__ To fit perfectly.
 __fit the bill__ :six::hammer: (fill the bill) _His appearance fitted the bill._
 __five o’clock shadow__ :three: A short beard on a man’s face that has grown since the morning shave.